ejr4mhs/node/tools/about/ABOUT.md

 ### Program Coordinators
 #### Evan Rees
-Hey everyone.
-My name is Evan and I am a second year majoring in Computer Science with a minor in Economics.
+Hey everyone!
+My name is Evan and I am a third year double majoring in Computer Science and Commerce.
 I’m really looking forward to getting to know all of you this semester.
 Outside of school and Forge, I enjoy swimming, rock climbing, and playing chess (poorly).
-If you need to reach me for any reason, don’t hesitate to email me at **ejr4mhs@virginia.edu**
+If you need to reach me foir any reason, don’t hesitate to email me at **ejr4mhs@virginia.edu**

 #### Sujith Panchumarthy
 Hey everyone!
 My name is Sujith and I'm a third year majoring in Physics and minoring in Data Science.
 I'm excited to work with you all this semester!
 Beyond school I enjoy mountain biking, working out, gaming, and anime.
 Feel free to shoot me an email at **vsp2fcs@virginia.edu** to chat!